ajleon95/ajleon.github.io/_posts/2022-02-15-solving-wordle-inputs.md

     return green_letter_positions
 ```

 Python lists are 0-index, so that the first letter would be index 0.
-So we need to subtract 1 from the value from the user, since the user will input a number from 1 to 5.
+So I need to subtract 1 from the value from the user, since the user will input a number from 1 to 5.

 Now we have a complete suite of functions to gather most of the available hints from the game via the user!